Flooding

 Is there a risk of flooding?

 The Environment Agency is able to issue warnings several hours in advance of the possibility of river flooding using their automatic flood warning systems and also by radio and TV messages.
-An automated telephone or fax warning system is available to householders whose property has been flooded in the past.
+An automated telephone or text warning system is available to householders whose property has been flooded in the past.
 They are also able to provide warning messages about flooding from ground water in some areas.
 To find out what services are available in your area, or for the latest information on flooding, call Floodline on 0345 988 1188 or contact them via the Environment Agency Website.

 How can I be prepared?